(Please note this video contains graphic content)

 ZAP-Wing is already proving its worth: game reserves are seeing the disruptive impact that constant aerial surveillance is having on poachers’ movements, and joint operations with conservation and law enforcement agencies are catching poachers red-handed.

-However, its current fleet of two light aircraft (fully funded) and two helicopters (on contract) are already at maximum capacity.
+However, its current fleet of one light aircraft (fully funded) and two helicopters (on contract) are already at maximum capacity.
 As poaching incursions continue to increase, ZAP-Wing must intensify its efforts and expand the current operational area to incorporate more game reserves.

 ZAP-Wing relies entirely on donations for its survival.
 We ask for your support to help KZN do what it has done once before: save the rhino from extinction.